 There is nowhere in Scripture that it forbids pouring water on the head as a valid Baptism.
 On the other hand there numerous mention's of sprinkling with respect to Jewish cleansing rituals, which are precursors to Baptism.

 What baffles me is that Evangelicals claim that Baptism is only a symbolic act, yet try to be literal when it comes to Baptism being a full dunk.
 This seems to be symbolic about the wrong thing and literal about the wrong thing.
 To take this to its logical conclusion, even the tank of water is inadequate.
 Only a river would be adequate because that's probably the way it happened in the Bible.
-Yeah I know, some actually do.
-To them I would say, perhaps only certain rivers are ok, (i.e., the Jordan).
+To those who do the full river, I would say, perhaps only certain rivers are ok, (i.e., the Jordan).
 To those who travel to the Jordan, perhaps only a certain 4 foot square section where Jesus was baptised should be ok.

 Catholics think the important thing is that they are baptized with water and Spirit (Jn 3:5).
 Below (left) is Leonardo's pouring of Jesus' Baptism.
 In the picture from in the Catacomb (right) from the first centuries, they are doing a sprinkling of water, not a full dunk.
 This practice of pouring water goes back a long way.